forestgrape/coronavirus/5_epidemiological/transmission.md

 ### The Fate of Particles in the Air

-> in work and in raw form.
-To be checked for correctness.
+#### Stay in the Air?

-Those particles with a very small S/m ratio will just fall down.
-For particulates with a large or intermediate S/m ratio stay longer in the air and can be subject to condensation and evaporation.
+Particles which are large and heavy enough, have a small S/m ratio, so they will just fall down.
+Small and/or light particles have a large or intermediate S/m ratio and stay longer in the air.

+#### Growth or Shrink?
+Particles staying in the air a long time, can be subject to condensation and evaporation.
+Whether a particles growths due to condensation or shrinks due to evaporation depends on the material the particle consists of.
 For a certain particle composition there exists a relative humidity at which the evaporation and condensation are in an equilibrium named condeva equilibrium, at relative humidities below the particles evaporate and thus shrink and above water condensates and the particles growth (-> section [Evaporation and Condensation](../9_physics/aggregations_of_atoms.md#condensation-and-evaporation) on the page [Aggregation of Atoms](../9_physics/aggregations_of_atoms.md)).

+The particle composition depends on the source of exhaled particles while the air humidity depends on the locations/setting (e.g. whether heated or AC used):
+* The air humidity is related to the weather and (thus) varies across the world and across the seasons.
+* The material of an exhaled particle depends mainly on the source of the particle i.e. whether it is produced in the alveoli, bronchi, trachea, vocal folds, pharynx or mouth.

+#### Behavior in Programming Style
 if S/m ratio small => fall down if S/m ratio intermediate or large -> stay in and move with the air =>
     if the condeva equilibrium is on the condensation side =>  particles growth => fall down or reach condeva equilibrium